Sierra Nevada Achievers for Community Services (Achievers)

 Achievers awarded Nevada Ready Preschool Development Program Grant

-Achievers is excited to be awarded the Nevada Ready Preschool Development Program Grant, a federally and state funded high-quality preschool grant opportunity.
+Achievers staff are excited to participate in the Nevada Ready Preschool Development Program Grant, a federally and state-funded high-quality preschool grant opportunity.
 The grant will provide funding for preschool children to attend a free 5 hour per day preschool program that will run in conjunction with the traditional school year.
 Achievers was chosen by the Nevada Public Charter School Authority (NPCSA) as one of two charter school sites in the state and the only Northern Nevada charter site to offer the program.
 Achievers will provide a developmentally appropriate kindergarten readiness program.
 Achievers will continue to provide tuition-based full-day preschool and an extended-day program for those families enrolled in the Nevada Ready Program.
-SNACS Preschool accepts Children’s Cabinet and other subsidy programs.
-Both programs will run simultaneously to ensure access to high-quality program for all children.
+SNACS Preschool accepts the Children’s Cabinet and other subsidy programs.
+Both programs will run simultaneously to ensure access to high-quality programs for all children.
 Children in the program will be eligible to attend Sierra Nevada Academy Charter School for kindergarten.
 The program faculty will be working toward being rated in the Nevada Quality Rating and Improvement System.
 The program will include access to high-quality instruction that includes field trips and parent engagement opportunities.
 The program currently offers 20 spots and may extend to 40 in the next year.
 Planning efforts are underway to design the environment, schedule, and curriculum maps for the year.
-We are accepting enrollment applications to fill the 20 spots.
-More information can be found at Achievers by contacting Miss Kassidy Regan at firstname.lastname@example.org.
+We are accepting enrollment applications to fill up to 35 spots, pending final approval.
+More information can be found at Achievers by contacting Miss Lisa Galvin.
 Enrollment in the program will be based on income for families earning less than 200% above the poverty level.
 Please visit our preschool enrollment tab under “Join” on the main page menu for more information.

 Quick Points About SNACS Preschool